-X WRITING ASSISTANCE
+WRITING ASSISTANCE

-Success in graduate school and within the broader profession of social work depends on strong writing skills.
+Success in graduate school and within the broader profession of social work depends on strong SW PERSPECTIVES ON HIV/AIDS 7 of 26 writing skills.
 Several resources are available to help students strengthen their professional and academic writing skills.
 Writing assistance is open to all MSW students as described below.